• Skip to primary navigation

 • Place a lid on top and let the mixture cool in the refrigerator for at least 6 hours, or overnight.
 To speed up the cooling process, you can place the container of the chocolate ice cream liquid base into an ice bath and stir it often.

-• Once the ice cream mixture is cooled to just below room temperature, churn it in an ice cream maker until thick and frozen (30-40 minutes).
+• Once the ice cream mixture is chilled, churn it in an ice cream maker until thick and frozen (30-40 minutes).

 • Transfer to an airtight container and freeze for at least 6 hours.